KDE/documentation-develop-kde-org/content/hig/icons/monochrome/action.md

 does.
 {{< /do >}}
 {{< dont src="/hig/action-accessibility-dont.png" >}}
-Don't describe the icon's appearance---this is useless information that will make your application harder to use.
+Don't describe the icon's appearance — this is useless information that will make your application harder to use.
 {{< /dont >}}
 {{< /compare >}}